rmzetti/hover-exec/READMORE.md

 _.range(0,5)=>>0,1,2,3,4
 ```

-The following four examples showhow to reduce the *vm* context, and re-enable the default context.
+The following four examples show how to reduce the *vm* context, and re-enable the default context.

 First reduce the context using `eval`: